-The experiment with human readers performed by Coltheart and Rastle (1994) revealed their predicted relationship between position of irregularity and naming RT, with slowest RTs to words like CHAOS with an irregular first grapheme-phoneme correspondence and fastest RTs to words like BANDAGE which do not become irregular until position 5.
+The experiment with human readers performed by Coltheart and Rastle (1994) revealed their predicted relationship between position of irregularity and naming RT, with the slowest RTs to words like CHAOS with an irregular first grapheme-phoneme correspondence and fastest RTs to words like BANDAGE that do not become irregular until the fifth grapheme-phoneme correspondence.
 All of the stimulus words had two syllables, which prevents us from evaluating the performance of our networks on their materials.
 Inspection of these words in their appendix, however, again suggests a confounding between position and degree of consistency.
-Take the items which, by their analysis, become irregular at position 5; almost half of these words (6/14) were two-syllable words with first-syllable stress and with second syllables ending in silent E (e.g., BANDAGE and FESTIVE).
-Since the GPC procedure of Coltheart et al. (1993) applies the same rules independent of syllable position, it assigns the vowel /A/ to the grapheme A E in the second syllable of BANDAGE and the vowel /I/ to the grapheme I E in the second syllable of FESTIVE.
+Take the items which, by their analysis, become irregular at the fifth position; almost half of these words (6/14) were two-syllable words with first-syllable stress and with second syllables ending in silent E (e.g., BANDAGE and FESTIVE).
+Because the GPC procedure of Coltheart et al. (1993) applies the same rules independent of syllable position, it assigns the vowel /A/ to the grapheme A\E in the second syllable of BANDAGE and the vowel /I/ to the grapheme I\E in the second syllable of FESTIVE.
 Despite the fact that our model is not yet able to treat multisyllabic words, the nature of its operation ensures that it would be sensitive to the fact that words with this sort of pattern do not have tense (long) vowels in second syllable.
-The great majority of twosyllable words ending in IVE (e.g., ACTIVE, PASSIVE, MOTIVE, NATIVE) have the same final vowel as FESTIVE, making FESTIVE a relatively consistent word.
+The great majority of two-syllable words ending in \IVE (e.g., ACTIVE, PASSIVE, MOTIVE, NATIVE) have the same final vowel as FESTIVE, making FESTIVE a relatively consistent word.
 Whether this reinterpretation of the Coltheart and Rastle effect turns out to give an adequate account of their results remains to be seen from future empirical and modeling work.
-Furthermore, even if a position effect is found using properly controlled stimuli, it may very well be consistent with a parallel computation of phonology from orthography in which the decision to initiate articulation depends only on the initial phoneme(s) (Kawamoto, Kello, & Jones, 1994, 1995).
+Furthermore, even if a position effect is found when properly controlled stimuli are used, it may very well be consistent with a parallel computation of phonology from orthography in which the decision to initiate articulation depends only on the initial phoneme(s) (Kawamoto, Kello, & Jones, 1994, in press).
 Thus, rather than being incompatible with our approach, Coltheart and Rastle's findings may in fact relate to simple properties of networks that develop representations over time.